 After understanding the biggest games within the esports industry, the burning question is: can players excel at multiple games?
 Or do they typically stick with one esports game?
 This depends heavily on the individual player or team.
 Because some of the esports games are similar in style and required skills, players can do well in multiple games.
 It is not uncommon for players to dabble in various games, but, generally, esports influencers have their game of choice to which they stick.
 This is the esports game that they compete in and post about on their social media accounts.

 There are a few distinct differences that set esport marketing apart from traditional influencer marketing campaigns.
 They include the following:

 - eSport influencers use unique platforms as compared to other niche influencers.
 Twitch is a very popular platform amongst gamers, which is less commonly used among non-gaming individuals.
 Professional esports players and esports fans alike create, view, and share content on YouTube, Instagram, and Twitter.

 - KPIs.
 Given the nature of the different platforms, KPIs for influencers and esports marketing campaigns differ from traditional influencer marketing ventures.
 Twitch is unique in that its metrics include Average Concurrent Viewers which the other platforms do not.

-An esports influencer, someone well respected in the gaming community, can help elevate your brand awareness and online visibility.
-By enlisting the help of an influencer marketing agency, you can launch a successful influencer marketing campaign.
-Reach out to HireInfluence to discuss opportunities for brands like yours.
+An esports influencer, someone well respected in the gaming community, can help elevate brand awareness and online visibility for esports and gaming brands.